-- 124. Which one of the following statements is correct? - A. Relative scarcity is no longer a central notion in economics because we are in an age of abundance. - B. Most production possibilities curves are convex as viewed from the origin. - C. The production possibilities curve shows society's preferences for consumer goods relative to capital goods. - D. The central concept underlying the production possibilities curve is that of limited resources.
+- A. Relative scarcity is no longer a central notion in economics because we are in an age of abundance. - B. Most production possibilities curves bow inward. - C. The production possibilities curve shows society's preferences for consumer goods relative to capital goods. - D. The central concept underlying the production possibilities curve is that of limited resources.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs

-125. The typical production possibilities curve is:
+102. The typical production possibilities curve is:

-A. an upward sloping line which is concave to the origin.

-B. a downward sloping line which is convex to the origin.

-C. a downward sloping line which is concave to the origin.

-D. a straight upward sloping line.
+- A. an upward sloping line which is concave to the origin. - B. a downward sloping line which is convex to the origin. - C. a downward sloping line which is concave to the origin. - D. a straight upward sloping line.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs

-126. Refer to the diagram below.
+103. Refer to the diagram below.
 Points A, B, C, D, and E show:

-- A. that the opportunity cost of bicycles increases, while that of computers is constant. - $\underline{\mathbf{B}}{\cdot}$ combinations of bicycles and computers which society can produce by using its resources efficiently. - C. that the opportunity cost of computers increases, while that of bicycles is constant. - D. that society's demand for computers is greater than its demand for bicycles.
+- A. that the opportunity cost of bicycles increases, while that of computers is constant. - B. combinations of bicycles and computers which society can produce by using its resources efficiently. - C. that the opportunity cost of computers increases, while that of bicycles is constant. - D. that society's demand for computers is greater than its demand for bicycles.